apathetic/showcase/README.md

 $ npm run build
 ```

+Recap:
+- wrap documentation + demo in <main>
+- use data-nav on each section
+- put any scripts, etc. in <body> (not <head>, as they won't get scraped there).

 ##### Notes

 The default Showcase styles and JS are used, which includes the stickyNav component (if you'd like to use it); it'll look for data-nav attributes on each section and programmatically generate a navigation for you.